 One question is unavoidable when buying engine oil: all those names and numbers - Castrol, Mobil, 5W-40, 0W-40 - what do they mean?
 The brand name can have an impact, but what is most important when looking for engine oil is the oil viscosity.
 Most of the time, it's enough to take a look at the manufacturer's recommendations to find the SAE viscosity class as well as any API classification and ACEA specification needed for a car.
 These should be respected because not doing so can void the warranty of a car.

-Viscosity refers to the internal friction of a fluid.
-SAE stands for Society of Automotive Engineers and signifies the motor oil grade, while differentiating between summer and winter oils (also known as single-grade oils).
-Most drivers prefer multi-grade oils, which are suitable for all seasons - for example, a SAE 10W-40 oil.
-The number in front of the “W” (which is short for 'winter', meaning that the oil can be used in winter) stands for the motor oil's minimum viscosity.
+Viscosity refers to the internal friction of the fluid.
+SAE stands for Society of Automotive Engineers and signifies the motor oil grade while differentiating between summer and winter oils (also known as single-grade oils).
+Most drivers prefer multi-grade oils, which are suitable for all seasons - for example, an SAE 10W-40 oil.
+The number in front of the “W” (which is short for 'winter,' meaning that the oil can be used in winter) stands for the motor oil's minimum viscosity.
 The number following the “W” indicates the maximum temperature at which the oil can be pumped.